 The best time to identify this plant is July and August.

-The time of year you would expect to find Rough Hedge Nettle flowering and fruiting in New York.
+The time of year you would expect to find Hyssop Hedge Nettle flowering and fruiting in New York.

 Stachys hyssopifolia var. hyssopifolia None